Code-Institute-Submissions/PP3-gradebook/README.md

 ## Future Development
 - At present, one can enter a ridiculous number as the total score possible.
 I would like to get the user to confirm numbers over 100.
+- I would like the admin to be able to import course numbers and then the spreadsheets would populate with the student names.
+- I would like the user to enter their own assignments, and enter the weights value for each.

 ## Data Model Design